jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-10/EN-template-for-analysis.md

 ![](pivot_table.png)<br>
 *Figure 6: Pivot table used for comparing STEM and Arts degrees across wards.*

-We also made an exploratory bar chart with the Google Sheets Chart tool to visualize the citywide comparison between STEM and Arts totals.
+We also made an exploratory horizontal bar chart with the Google Sheets Chart tool to visualize the citywide comparison between STEM and Arts totals.
 The bar chart was useful for clearly seeing absolute numbers and comparing totals across degree categories.
+According to the Module 6 reading *Statistics Canada’s Statistics: Power from Data*, one advantage of using a horizontal bar chart is that it provides more space for text labels when category names are long, unlike vertical charts which “lack space for text labelling at the foot of each bar” (Statistics Canada, 2023).

 **Bar chart setup (Google Sheets):**